DNSFilter Roaming Clients

 Linux Roaming Client

-For Linux computers which roaming between locations (such as a Linux based laptop), you may use our Relay binaries to ensure DNS filtering occurs when these devices leave your site.
+For Linux computers that roam between locations (such as a Linux-based laptop), you may use our Relay binaries to ensure DNS filtering occurs when these devices leave your site.

 Uninstalling Roaming Clients

 Roaming Clients can be uninstalled by running the respective uninstall commands (depending on the operating system).
 Simply removing a Roaming Client from your Dashboard will not force it to be uninstalled from the device and will result in the Roaming Client reappearing on the Dashboard the next time the computer or Roaming Client is restarted.